-In the mid-’50s, the Everlys moved to Nashville.
-There, they worked with family friend Chet Atkins, who’d facilitate the brothers signing with Acuff-Rose as songwriters.
-While the brothers went on to become renown for co-write “When Will I Be Loved” and other American pop standards, their first big hit single came via the pen of “Rocky Top” composer Boudleaux Bryant and his wife Felice Bryant.
-Bryant family co-write “Bye Bye Love” came out in 1957 on Cadence Records.
-It pushed the country and rock hybrid known as rockabilly further into teenage culture.
+In the mid-'50s, the Everly family moved to Nashville.
+There, the brothers worked with family friend Chet Atkins, who'd facilitate the brothers signing with Acuff-Rose as songwriters.
+While the brothers went on to become renown for co-write "When Will I Be Loved" and other American pop standards, their first hit single came via the pen of "Rocky Top" composer Boudleaux Bryant and his wife Felice Bryant.
+Bryant family co-write "Bye Bye Love" came out in 1957 on Cadence Records and pushed the country and rock hybrid known as rockabilly further into teenage culture.

-The Everlys would go on to have more success with Bryant compositions, namely “Wake Up Little Susie,” “All I have to Do is Dream” and the more country-sounding “Bird Dog.”
-This pairing of talented songwriters and versatile song interpreters suited the listening needs of rock & roll fans and Nashville sound devotees in the late ’50s and early ’60s.
+The Everly Brothers would go on to have more success with Bryant family compositions, namely "Wake Up Little Susie," "All I have to Do is Dream" and the more country-sounding "Bird Dog."
+This pairing of talented songwriters and versatile song interpreters suited the listening needs of rock & roll fans and country devotees in the late '50s and early '60s.

-Changing popular music trends and stints in the military for both brothers halted chart success in the states as the ’60s went on, although the brothers did remain hit-makers in the UK and Canada.
+Changing popular music trends and stints in the military for both brothers halted chart success in the states as the '60s went on, although the Everlys continued scoring hits in the UK and Canada.